tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 : 1 byte field indicating the length of the negotiated CID.

 length_of_DTLSInnerPlaintext
-: The length (in bytes) of the serialised DTLSInnerPlaintext (two-byte integer).
+: The length (in bytes) of the serialized DTLSInnerPlaintext (two-byte integer).
   The length MUST NOT exceed 2^14.

 seq_num_placeholder